World Sweeper Logo

 Sweeping Industry News Bulletin

 Last year the single presentation on street sweeping, conducted by WorldSweeper's Editor, Ranger Kidwell-Ross, and noted sweeper researcher, Roger Sutherland, was among the top three most viewed at the entire event.
-This year's Stormwater Awareness event will feature new information from that duo, as well as presentations by two other noted sweeping individuals.
+This year's Stormwater Awareness event featured new information from that duo, as well as presentations by two other noted sweeping individuals.

 Enhanced Street Sweeping Guidelines: How to Develop a Maximum Value Sweeping Program